Who's Holding Donna Now

-"Who's Holding Donna Now" is a 1985 hit single recorded by DeBarge for the Gordy label.
-It was their second consecutive Top 10 Pop hit in the U. S. after the release of "Rhythm of the Night".
+"Who's Holding Donna Now" is a song recorded by DeBarge for the Gordy label.
+It was their second consecutive top 10 Pop hit in the U. S. after the release of "Rhythm of the Night".

 After recording the successful dance single, the group returned to their more comfortable standard of ballads.
-Relying on an outside producer, outside songwriters, and background vocalists, Richard Page and Steve George, this song was recorded and released as the second single from their fourth album, Rhythm of the Night.
+Relying on an outside producer, outside songwriters, and background vocalists Richard Page and Steve George, the song was recorded and released as the second single from their fourth album, Rhythm of the Night.

+Reception

 The song reached number six on the U.S. Billboard Hot 100 on the chart dated August 10, 1985 and spent four weeks at number two on the R&B chart on July 26, 1985.
-It also became DeBarge's third song to top the Billboard Adult Contemporary listing on July 19, 1985.
+It also became DeBarge's third song to top the Billboard Adult Contemporary on July 19, 1985.

 The song appeared in a late 1985 episode of the daytime soap opera All My Children.